Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bills stats and trends

-- In Buffalo's four games this season, it has three wins against the spread.

-- Buffalo's games this year have gone over the total in one out of four opportunities (25%).
+- Buffalo's games this season have gone over the total in one out of four opportunities (25%).

-- The Bills score 33.5 points per game, the same number the Chiefs surrender.
+- This season the Bills put up the same number of points per game that the Chiefs allow (31.3).

-- Buffalo is 2-0 against the spread and 2-0 overall when the team amasses over 437.8 yards.
+- Buffalo is 2-0 against the spread and 2-0 overall when the team totals more than 437.8 yards.

-- This year the Bills have turned the ball over four times, while the Chiefs have forced 4 turnovers.

 Home and road insights